MIDS-scaling-up/v3a/week03/lab/Readme.md

 DETR in action

 ## Provision an Ubuntu Desktop VM
 This could be local or in the Cloud.
+Assuming you already have one, just start it up.

 ### Ensure Docker is installed
-If the image comes with Docker pre-installed, there's nothing to do here.
+Your local VM should have Docker pre-installed, so there's nothing to do here.
 Else, install docker as we discussed in [section 1](https://github.com/MIDS-scaling-up/v3a/tree/master/week01/hw)

 ### Ensure desktop is installed
-If the image comes with Ubuntu desktop, nothing to do here.
+Your local VM comes with Ubuntu desktop, so nothing to do here.
 Else, install it, e.g.
 ```
 # become root
 apt update
 apt install -y ubuntu-desktop tightvncserver gnome-panel gnome-settings-daemon metacity nautilus gnome-terminal
 ```
-### Configure desktop if not configured
+### Configure desktop if not configured (cloud only)
 We are using VNC here and loosely following [this guide](https://ubuntu.com/tutorials/ubuntu-desktop-aws):
 ```
 vncserver:1